-(a) Long Horizon Success rate for the multi-step task on Language Table.
-The task requires sorting blocks based on color in a given location.

-(b) Reasoning: Success rate for the reasoning tasks on Language Table.
-The reasoning task is specified as a variant of "There is a block that is closest to i.e., top right corner.
+(a) Long Horizon Success rate for the multi-step tasks on Language Table. (b) Reasoning: Success rate for the reasoning tasks on Language Table.
+The The task requires shorting some blocks based on color or shape in a given reasoning task is specified as a variant of "There is a block that is closest to i.e., top right corner.
 Push that block to the other block of the same shape/color."
 This task requires the agent to understand object semantics and spacial relationships.

-Fig. 4: Task success rates on Language Table.
-The tasks are drawn from the higher level Language Table tasks from PALM-E [31].
+Fig. 4: Task success rates on Language table.
+The tasks are drawn from the higher level Language Table tasks from PALM-E [32].
 LangTable refers to the original language table policy [9]. +LLaVA (frozen) refers to composing the original language table with a frozen LLaVA model and few shot prompting. +GPT-4V similarly refers to composing the original policy with GPT-4V. +LLaVA (finetuned) refers to finetuning the LLaVA policy on our mixture dataset on the language only, then composing it with the policy.
 Our results show that leveraging LCB is effective on tasks that require additional reasoning and planning.
+Note that the same model is evaluated between the long horizon and reasoning tasks.